lsauchanka/PD2/README.md

 The Code folder contains files .R, which are solutions to the given SQL commands.

-The Data Frames folder contains data frames from the service https://travel.stackexchange.com/: Tags, Posts, Users, Comments.
+The Data Frames folder contains data frames from the service https://travel.stackexchange.com/: Tags, Posts, Users, Comments (extension of files is .csv).

 File Raport.pdf discusses each way of implementation, checks the correctness of results, measures and evaluates the time of execution of functions.